terraform-ibm-modules/terraform-ibm-landing-zone/reference-architectures/reference-architecture-ccs.md

 The Security Compliance Center instance is preconfigured to scan all resources provisioned by the reference architecture.
 It can be expanded to accommodate the unique workloads of customers.

-Cloud Object Storage (COS) buckets are set up to receive logs from Logging and Alerting Services.
-Each bucket is configured to encrypt data at rest using encryption keys managed by Key Protect.
+IBM Cloud Object Storage buckets are set up to receive logs from Logging and Alerting Services.
+Each bucket is configured to encrypt data at rest by using encryption keys managed by Key Protect.

 ## Design concepts
 {: #design-concepts}